Join the Executive!

 Lorraine Hudson (B.A., M.Ed., OCELT) has taught English in Canada and France in a variety of contexts.
-She has been a LINC assessor, instructor and administrator.
+She currently teaches English for Academic Purposes at St. Lawrence College.
 Lorraine enjoys learning languages herself and is fluent in French and Spanish.
-She currently works for Kingston Community Health Centres and St. Lawrence College.

 Rasha Fahim (B.A., M.A.) has been an ESL instructor for over ten years.
 She has taught both in the Middle East and here in Canada.
 She is currently an instructor at the School of English, Queen’s University, as well as an M.Ed. student at the Faculty of Education.
 Her thesis is on the Transformative ESL Learner’s Experience in the Classroom Through Storytelling.